n-at/box/README.md

-# box - make dumps of PostgreSQL, MongoDB and Firebird 2.5 databases
+# box - make dumps of PostgreSQL and MongoDB databases